KiranDLExperience/ComputeSquaresWithCUnit/README.md

 # GitHub Actions Workflows
 There are two GitHub Actions workflows:

+- ### Build:
-- build: This workflow builds the Docker image, runs the makefile and creates the libraries
+    This workflow builds the Docker image, runs the makefile and creates the libraries
+- ### Unit testcase:
-- test: This workflow runs the CUnit tests and display the failed/pass testcases statistics
+    This workflow runs the CUnit tests and display the failed/pass testcases statistics

 The Build workflow is triggered by push events to the main branch.
 The Unit Testcase workflow is triggered by an even i.e. completion of the Build workflow